DataDog/integrations-core/docs/datadog_checks_dev.rst

     $ pip install "datadog-checks-dev[cli]"

-At this point there should be a working executable, :ref:`ddev`, in your PATH.
+This results in a working executable, :ref:`ddev`, in your PATH.
 The help flag shortcut ``-h`` is available globally.

 To always use the latest version, instead do: